9: …And the World Will Go On Without You

 Still, J searched for the right words.
 “It’ll be fine.
 You’re Tessa James Elliott.
 You can do anything.”
 The words emerged and felt… lame.
 N could probably have whipped up some endearing platitude with infuriating, unfair ease.

 And yet, Tessa’s face lifted.
 “Thanks, J. You’re always there when I need you.
-But… You won’t be there, when I have to…”
+My number one assistant.
+But… you won’t be there, when I have to…”

 Her models could deduce an obvious correlation.
 Tessa had been smiling, earlier, but whenever her thoughts turned toward what lay ahead, dread always flooded her tone.
 This theory informed an action, and J took it.